RodrigoMamedeCosta/screenmill/README.md

 # Usage

+Rothstein lab members should install [rothfreezer](https://github.com/ericedwardbryant/rothfreezer) as the default annotation database (i.e. no need to change screenmill options)

+Non Rothstein lab members should manage their own annotation tables which can be used with screenmill by setting screenmill options.
+Expected fields for these tables are described in `?screenmill::annotate`.

+Screenmill annotations, calibrations and measurements are saved as CSVs in the processed directory.
+Re-running this script on a directory that has already been processed will synchronize the project with the latest annotations while leaving everything else untouched.
+This is usefull if a key needs to be fixed for many projects.

 ```
 library(screenmill)

-# Rothstein lab members should install github.com/ericedwardbryant/rothfreezer
-# as the default annotation database (i.e. no need to change screenmill options)

-# Non Rothstein lab members should manage their own annotation tables which can
+# Non Rothstein lab members should set these options.
+See ?screenmill::annotate for help
-# be used with screenmill by setting the following options.
-These
-# are all dataframes with expected fields described in ?screenmill::annotate
 options(
   screenmill.queries                = custom_queries_dataframe,
   screenmill.strain_collections     = custom_collections_dataframe,